slugbyte/www.slugbyte.com/src/components/blog/day-6-with-the-space-heater/index.md

 # Day 6 with the space heater.

-最後我家裡很舒服，可以再玩.

-(Skip to the next headding for #dev-diaries you don't want read #me-diaries)

-Until recently I have been on an accidental haiatus from writing code for my self for about a year.
-No regrets here, life just got complicated and I had to focus my attention elsewhere.
-I had been peddling div tags part time, but due to the life things my head wasn't in it and I wasn't having fun, BUT FOR ME CODING ISSSS FUNNN!
-I think probbly even the FUNERISTEST.
-It always was before and now it is again, whoot.

-The good news is I have so many new curiosities, and I'm really excited about finding ways to write me-code that will be fun and useful for more that me-peeps.
-For the near future my biggest intention is to slam my fingers on the keyboard to get my chops back, but I plan on doing a better job of documenting my processes, writing better docs and commit messages, and maybe even capture some video tutorials.
-My 真的 future plans are to dig in to some open-source projects and contribute! :)

-Since I've been back on the ol' keyboard again, things have exploded both in my filesystem and my mind.
-Not in a bad way.
-In a chasing every little curiosity way.
-Ive started working on new site, I've been using, implementing abstract data structures to playing around with some different coding styles, and I have this other project Ive been working on for doing remote procedure calls([RPC](https://en.wikipedia.org/wiki/Remote_procedure_call)).
-I'm calling the RPC proeject slugnetbot, and researching for it is how I happened upon [scuttlebot](https://www.scuttlebutt.nz/).
-I've only been looking through it for a few days, but Im totally blow away by this project and very excited to keep reading through the code.

-> scuttlebot is not a radom word here, its a p2p social media network that I orignaly made this writeup for :)

 ## 今天 I improved on a very sloppy gist from 昨天

 While experimenting with coding styles while working on some [Abstract Data Structures](github.com/slugbyte/data-structures) _lul basically none are implemented at the time of this post_ I've been reading lots of JS docs on [MDN](https://developer.mozilla.org/en-US/).
 The docs I was reading had big red warnings about the negative impacts from fussing around with Object prototypes.
-There are so many ways to make an Object, and my experiments had only been aesthetic.
+There are so many ways to make an Object, and my experiments had only been syntactic asthetics.
 I was playing around with formatting, syntax, feel, and readability (arguably all subjective).
 These MDN warnings provoked me to switch gears and write some code to test the speed of different Object instantiation techniques.

 ## a little note
 To test the speed of different Object instantiation techniques, I modeled the following little note, and then implemented it a bunch of different ways.
 Some of the implementations varied due to what I've been calling "coding style", but they all at least implemented this data and behavior.